 Mueller Vacuum Sealer Review

-Pros: Powerful suction pump, gentle on food, manageable size and weight
+Pros: Powerful suction pump, gentle on food, manageable size and weight, great price

-Cons: Narrow seal, overheats quickly, touchy touch screen
+Cons: Narrow seal, overheats quickly, finicky touch screen

 Compare to Similar Products